SCOTUS Ruling — February 20, 2026

 What is the liquidation deadline?+

 CBP must liquidate entries within 314 days of the date of entry.
-After liquidation, duties become final.
-If you plan to seek a refund, you must file a protest before your entries liquidate.
+After liquidation, duties become final unless you file a protest within 180 days.
+Track your entry dates carefully to avoid missing these windows.

 Do I need a lawyer to claim a refund?+

-While not legally required, consulting with a licensed customs broker or trade attorney is strongly recommended, especially for large claims.
+While not legally required, consulting with a licensed customs broker or trade attorney is strongly recommended, especially for claims above $10,000.
 They can ensure protests are filed correctly and deadlines are met.
+Some smaller importers may be able to file protests themselves through ACE.

 Does TariffCenter.AI provide legal advice?+